Nuclear Reactor Operator Badge

-The Nuclear Reactor Operator Badge is a decoration of the United States Army which was issued between the years of 1965 and 1990.
+The Nuclear Reactor Operator Badge is an obsolete qualification badge of the United States Army which was issued between the years of 1965 and 1990.
 In 1991, the decoration was declared obsolete by Army Regulation 600-8-22, but uniform regulations permit the continued wearing of badges awarded before then.
 The Nuclear Reactor Operator Badge is worn above the ribbons over the left pocket flap of the Army uniform, in the same position as the Parachutist Badge.

 The Nuclear Reactor Operator Badge was first authorized on June 18, 1965.
 The badge was issued in four degrees; the basic badge was awarded upon completion of the U.S. Army Nuclear Power Plant Operators Course.
 The Nuclear Reactor Operator Badge was worn on dress uniforms and also on duty uniforms in a subdued version.
 Miniature Nuclear Reactor Operator Badges were authorized for wear on dinner dress attire.

 Badge design

 The square (cube) is used to represent a nuclear reactor, the two bars representing control rods and thus alluding to nuclear reactor operations.
 The disc is symbolic of completeness and refers to the knowledge and training required of all nuclear reactor operators.
 The disc is also a symbol of the sun, the source of all energy and power.
 The symbol of the planet Uranus, from which the term "uranium" is derived, refers to nuclear energy and power.
 Addition of the laurel wreaths signifies further achievement and qualification.
 The gold color for the shift supervisor signifies the highest degree of achievement and qualification.